The Pisco Punch is one of the few classic Pisco Cocktails with a long history. Not many cocktails are made with the popular brandy from South America.

 The original recipe dates back to the 19th century but was never written down and unfortunately died with its creator.
+However, the ingredients and the approximate ratios were passed down.
+So, the cocktail continues to be one of the most popular pisco drinks today.

 Ingredients of the Pisco Punch